threefoldtecharchive/jumpscaleX_threebot/ThreeBotPackages/zerobot/chat/wiki/README.md

 ![Chat Flow5](../images/chat/chat5.png)

-For more technical information on the chat package please check [tech.md](./tech.md)
+For more technical information on the chat package please check [Internals page](./internals.md)